 Globally, 2020 eCommerce sales accounted for 17% ($3.9 trillion) of all retail sales worldwide — and that number is expected to more than double by 2027, in part due to the long-lasting impacts of social distancing around the world.
 One of those impacts has been an increase in cross-border online purchases — as it seems that while many people are still wary of entering physical stores, they show no apprehension about shopping online from businesses based outside their home country.
 Ultimately, many experts believe that pre-pandemic retail behaviors may never fully return, signifying the need for brick and mortar retail businesses around the globe to rethink and adapt their business models.

 The role language plays in cross-border eCommerce

 If you’re an American shopper purchasing textbooks from the UK, language won’t present a meaningful barrier.
-However, if you’re a Chinese shopper procuring clothing from an American retailer, a recent Forrester report shows that language plays a much bigger role in purchasing decisions because 95% of Chinese online consumers prefer to shop on websites in their own language.
-In Europe, that number is 42%.
+However, if you’re a Taiwanese shopper procuring clothing from an American retailer, a recent CSA Research report shows that language plays a much bigger role in purchasing decisions because 90% of Taiwanese online consumers prefer to shop on websites in their own language.

-Successful native language content will fall in line with the expectations of the target market in two areas: function and culture.
+Successful translations will need to meet the target market’s expectations in two areas: function and culture.
 The functional content is easier to spot and deploy properly because it is logical rather than tradition-based.
 Examples include: